DkGr/virtualface/README.md

 # npm install -g mongodb
 ```

-### Facebook integration
+### (Optional) Facebook connect
-You need to create a Facebook application to get a Facebook API key linked to your domain name
+You need to create a Facebook application to get a Facebook API key linked to your domain name.
+Insert your Facebook API key into the config/config.js file.